LoveCommunity/dart_scope.dart/README.md

 ### Usage of `name`

-We can use different names to create multiple instances:
+Use different names to create multiple instances:

 ```dart
 Future<void> multipleNamesExample() async {